City of Derry R.F.C.

-City of Derry Rugby Football Club is a rugby club, formed in 1881 in Derry, Ireland.
+City of Derry Rugby Football Club is a rugby union club, formed in 1881 in Derry, Ireland.
 They currently play in the Ulster Rugby Championship Division 1 after relegation from Division 2C of the All-Ireland League in 2022.

 The club's purpose-built facility is at Judges Road, situated just outside Strathfoyle.
 The stadium itself was briefly named after the YouTuber Craig "Mini Ladd" Thompson, who sponsored the club in November 2017.
 The sponsorship ended on 1 July 2020 after sexual misconduct allegations against minors surfaced against him.

 History

 The club was established in 1881, winning the Irish Provincial Towns Cup in the following season.